RiceLiao/TDA572-Shard-and-RushB/README.md

 # TDA572-Shard-and-RushB
 The Shard and RushB is implemented in TDA572 Game engine Architecture at Chalmers University of Technology.
-Based on the Shard v1.0, some new systems and features have been added.
+The course provided Shard as the base game engine, where I added some new systems and features.
 Additionally, implementing a feature complete example game to show the function of the engine.

 # RushB
 It is a normal turn-based game.
 Players and the AI take turns controlling their soldiers, and those who have already acted need to wait until the next turn.